Noizi Ito: Career

 Ito first began creating characters around the time she graduated from middle school.
-She grew up at a time when fighting games were popular with her and her classmates and developed an interest beyond just controlling the characters, in the aethestics and design of characters.
-After purchasing a book on breaking into the industry, Ito began going for job interviews at Osaka-based companies near to home such as Capcom.
-She made it past the initial round, however did not get the job and in the end found a job working for Softpal on visual novels.
+She grew up at a time when fighting games were popular with her and her classmates and developed an interest, beyond just controlling the characters, in the aesthetics and design of characters.
+After purchasing a book on breaking into the industry, Ito began going for job interviews at Osaka-based companies near to home, such as Capcom.
+While she made it past the initial round, she did not, however, get the job and in the end found a job working for Softpal on visual novels.

-She has recently started a manga series called Bee-be-beat it! which was introduced in volume 1 of the Dragon Age Pure magazine.
-She has worked on three adult game projects for UNiSONSHIFT Blossom.
+She had started a manga series called Bee-be-beat it! which was introduced in volume 1 of the Dragon Age Pure magazine.
+Furthermore, she has worked on three adult game projects for UNiSONSHIFT Blossom.
 The first was Nanatsuiro Drops, released in 2006, followed by the Alice in Wonderland themed Alice Parade, released in 2007, and Flyable Heart, released in 2009.
-She also was the artist in the adult games Peace@Pieces, Forget Me Not, and also Komorebi ni Yureru Tamashii no Koe, all under the UNiSONSHIFT label.
-Outside of UNiSONSHIFT, she has recently worked as one of the illustrators for Flight-Plan's DS game Shining Force Feather.
+She was also the artist in the adult games Peace@Pieces, Forget Me Not, and also Komorebi ni Yureru Tamashii no Koe, all under the UNiSONSHIFT label.
+Outside UNiSONSHIFT, she has recently worked as one of the illustrators for Sega and Flight-Plan's DS game Shining Force Feather.